1 - AWS Deployment

 Deploying Updates

-The Atolio micro services of the Atolio stack (i.e. Marvin, Search UI, Source Fleet, and Feeder) will be updated by Atolio.
+The Atolio micro services of the Atolio stack (i.e. Marvin, Search UI, Source Connectors, and Feeder) will be updated by Atolio.
 This is done by pushing updated Docker images to the Docker Repositories (ECR) hosted by Atolio.

 Atolio, under normal circumstances, will not replace pushed images.
 We follow a typical major/minor/patch versioning model and any changes, including hot fixes, will be pushed under their relevant version.